tunisiano187/Chocolatey-packages/automatic/pinginfoview/README.md

 [![](https://img.shields.io/chocolatey/v/pinginfoview?color=green&label=pinginfoview)](https://chocolatey.org/packages/pinginfoview) [![](https://img.shields.io/chocolatey/dt/pinginfoview)](https://chocolatey.org/packages/pinginfoview)

 ## pinginfoview
-ChromeHistoryView is a small utility that reads the history data file of Google Chrome Web browser, and displays the list of all visited Web pages in the last days.
-For each visited Web page, the following information is displayed:
+PingInfoView is a small utility that allows you to easily ping multiple host names and IP addresses, and watch the result in one table.

-URL, Title, Visit Date/Time, Number of visits, number of times that the user typed this address (Typed Count), Referrer, and Visit ID.
+It automatically ping to all hosts every number of seconds that you specify, and displays the number of succeed and failed pings, as well as the average ping time.

-You can select one or more history items, and them export them into html/xml/csv/text file, or copy the information to the clipboard and paste it into Excel.
+You can also save the ping result into text/html/xml file, or copy it to the clipboard.

 ### Package-specific issue
 If this package isn't up-to-date for some days, [Create an issue](https://github.com/tunisiano187/Chocolatey-packages/issues/new/choose)